kmenilrussell/national-budget-blockchain-philippines/README.md

 ## 2. Legislative Spark: The Blockchain the Budget Bill

 - **Senate Bill No. 1330**—the "Blockchain the Budget Bill" by Sen. Bam Aquino—proposes a **National Budget Blockchain System**, where every peso becomes a **Digital Public Asset (DPA)**.
-Citizens, COA, and civil society can audit government spending in real time.:contentReference[oaicite:3]{index=3}
+Citizens, COA, and civil society can audit government spending in real time.

-If enacted, the system would be managed by DICT in coordination with DBM and COA, modernizing government transparency.:contentReference[oaicite:4]{index=4}
+If enacted, the system would be managed by DICT in coordination with DBM and COA, modernizing government transparency.

 ---